edumohan/portfolio/app/content/projects/botbuilderCaseStudy/content.md

                 [24]7 Personalization
             </h5>
             <p>
-                 A powerful machine-learning system that combines retargeting and predictive targeting to dynamically deliver ads with 200 percent better engagement than generic ads.[24]7 Predictive Search Bidding Our bidding engine automatically models the true value of search clicks and uses intent data to optimise campaign performance and deliver personalised customer journeys.
+                 A powerful machine-learning system that combines retargeting and predictive targeting to dynamically deliver ads with 200 percent better engagement than generic ads.
+[24]7 Predictive Search Bidding engine automatically models the true value of search clicks and uses intent data to optimise campaign performance and deliver personalised customer journeys.
             </p>
             <br/>
             <h5>